Collaborations

 As an independent software developer, I've had the privilege of collaborating with some great organizations.
 To me, they're collaborators, not clients.
-Here are some highlights of what we've built together.
+Here are highlights of who I've worked with and some of what we've built together.

 Convex is changing the way apps are built.
 Their backend stack offers a nearly impossible blend of developer productivity and depth of functionality.